pawarashish564/TreeQuery/DesignDocument.md

 ##Algorithm
 Simple Depth First Search of the tree.
 Time Complexity : O(N)
-Travse each node for query and joining.
+Traverse each node for query and joining.

 Space Complexity: O(kN), where k is the level of tree Buffer storage of query result, intermediate join result.